For every Barnett apartment created and sold to a tenant of social housing three social benefits are created:

 The Purchaser achieves something that was an impossible dream – home ownership.
 Barnett is aware of tenants of social housing who are now striving to be able to qualify for future Barnett projects.

-The homeless person or family on the Victorian Housing Register who moves into the social housing dwelling vacated by the Purchaser; and
+The person or family experiencing homelessness on the Victorian Housing Register who moves into the social housing dwelling vacated by the Purchaser; and

 Individuals and families

 Individuals and families who benefit from the additional interim (crisis and transitional) accommodation that is created by Barnett.

 Melbourne Apartments Project